A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Applying SEMI-CTDE: Two Implementations

 where $p_i$ and $q_i$ respectively denote the number of vehicles present and the number of vehicles halted on the immediate incoming approaches to intersection $i$, measuring how many vehicles are currently advancing toward $i$ from its neighbors.
 Additionally, for each neighbor $j$, we further mirror the throughput structure used in the local state by incorporating the neighbor’s halted-vehicle aggregates normalized according to $j$’s topology.

-\emph{$\psi_i^{\text{spatial}}$:} For each one-hop neighbor we consider the structural property using the same one-hot topology encoding defined for the local spatial feature in Eq.~\eqref{eq:type-onehot}.
+\emph{$\psi_i^{s}$:} For each one-hop neighbor we consider the structural property using the same one-hot topology encoding defined for the local spatial feature in Eq.~\eqref{eq:type-onehot}.

 Collecting these elements over all neighbors in $\mathcal{N}_i^{\mathrm{hop}}$, we obtain a fixed-layout representation even when the number of neighbors differs.
 Any neighbor that does not exist or lies outside the region partition is handled by the TLE, which inserts an all-zero placeholder for that neighbor’s phase, throughput, and spatial blocks.
-This guarantees that the regional agent always receives a region-comparable, topology-consistent encoding of $s_i^{\mathrm{regional}}$.

-\textbf{OneHop Regional Reward $r_i^{\mathrm{regional}}$:} In the OneHop model, the regional reward complements the local regional term by evaluating congestion in the immediate neighborhood surrounding intersection $i$.
+\text{OneHop Regional Reward $r_i^{\mathrm{regional}}$:} In the OneHop model, the regional reward complements the local regional term by evaluating congestion in the immediate neighborhood surrounding intersection $i$.
 Consistent with the short-range regional state design, we define the regional reward as the negative aggregate queue of all one-hop neighbors of $i$ that lie within the same region.
-Following the same notations introduced in~\ref{sec:local-reward-exact} the regional reward attributed to $i$ at decision step $t_i^{(n)}$ is
+Following the same notations introduced in~\S\ref{sec:local-reward-exact} the regional reward attributed to $i$ at decision step $t_i^{(n)}$ is: